 Trying to get a job at any age is a tough thing indeed, and for older workers who crosses a particular age, being able to bag a job becomes nearly impossible.
 Companies dislike hiring individuals who are above a given age because they believe that such people will be set in their ways and are unable to take instructions which are given to them.
 Having a well written job resume is something which is very vital indeed if you are someone who is seeking employment.
 Given here are resume tips for older workers or job seekers.

-The following mentioned are few professional experience resume for older workers.
+The following mentioned are a few professional experience resume for older workers.
 They are

 1. Make a rough draft of your career graph over the years: